 We depend on the continued services of our senior management team as it works closely with the senior Member leadership to create an environment of inspiration, motivation, and entrepreneurial business success.
 Although we have entered into employment agreements with certain members of our senior management team, and do not believe that any of them are planning to leave or retire in the near term, we cannot assure you that all members of our senior management team will remain with us.
 The loss or departure of any member of our senior management team could adversely impact our Member relations and operating results.
 Also, the loss of key personnel, including our regional and country managers, could negatively impact our ability to implement our business strategy, and our continued success will also be dependent on our ability to retain existing, and attract additional, qualified personnel to meet our needs.
-Further, to the extent we are required to replace members of senior management ream, and existing impact our Member relations, or cause our business to suffer.
+Further, to the extent we are required to replace members of senior management or key personnel, any significant leadership change or transition involves inherent risk and any failure to ensure a smooth transition could hinder our strategic planning and execution, adversely impact our Member relations, or cause our business to suffer.
 While we strive to mitigate any negative impact associated with changes to our senior management team or key personnel, there may be uncertainty among investors, employees, Members, and others concerning our future direction and performance.
 Any disruption in our operations or uncertainty could have a material adverse effect on our business, financial condition, and operating results.
 We currently do not maintain "key person" life insurance with respect to our senior management team.